AfterEarthLTD/Solder-Reflow-Plate/Board Versions/README.md

 Before we get carried away, we also need to consider the impacts of PWM and the maximum practical duty cycle we can use.
 Because of a variety of factors, such as non-zero turn-on and turn-off times, it's not really practical to operate all the way up to 100% duty cycle.
 Realistically, the highest practical duty cycle value is likely around 95% or less.
 The effect of this is that our maximum operating voltage for the heating element is reduced to 95% of our power supply voltage.
 If you want to limit duty cycle to some lower value than 95%, then use that percentage as well.

 Additionally, our power conversion electronics will not be 100% efficient.
-For the purpose of these calculations, we're going to assume around 95% efficiency.
+For the purpose of these calculations, we're going to assume around 95% efficiency (\$ \eta \$).
 This may be optimistic, so you may want to choose a lower value depending on your own experience.

 $$ V_{operating} = V_{supply} \times D_{max} \times \eta $$

-$$ 19 \times 0.95 \times 0.95 = 17.15 V $$
+$$ V_{operating} = 19 \times 0.95 \times 0.95 = 17.15 V $$

 From ohm's law, we have that the power dissipated in the heating element is: